 There is also a more detailed Department for Work and Pensions (DWP) guide to what happens if a person dies while deferring their state pension on GOV.UK.

 If you are widowed, you may also be able to claim bereavement benefits.
-There is more information on our page: What is the effect of death on state benefits and credits?.
+There is more information on our page State benefits on death.

-It is likely that your tax position will change – especially if you look at your overall tax position as a household.
+Following the death of your spouse of civil partner, your tax position might change – especially if you look at your overall tax position as a household.
 Your late spouse or civil partner will have had a personal allowance to reduce the amount of tax they paid on their income.
 You have a personal allowance as well.
 So, between you, you could previously potentially have had twice as much income as a household as you can now without paying tax.

 This change can be particularly noticeable if your late spouse or civil partner was a pensioner and, on top of your own income, you now ‘inherit’ some element of extra private or state pension income.

-But if your spouse or civil partner died on 5 April 2023, and from 6 April 2023 you inherit half of their pension (£7,000) on top of your own pension, your total income will then be £21,000. (⚠️ Note: however, that this can depend on what type of pension it is and how old the pensioner was when they died, as some ‘inherited’ pension income is not taxable in the hands of the recipient – you can read about this on our page What happens to pension policies and life assurance policies the deceased held at death?).
+But if your spouse or civil partner died on 5 April 2023, and from 6 April 2023 you inherit half of their pension (£7,000) on top of your own pension, your total income will then be £21,000. (however, that this can depend on what type of pension it is and how old the pensioner was when they died, as some ‘inherited’ pension income is not taxable in the hands of the recipient – you can read about this on our page Pensions and life assurance on death).
 After deducting your personal allowance of £12,570, you will pay tax on £8,430.
 So you now have £21,000 of income and pay tax of £1,686 (£8,430 @ 20%).